-Writing Assignments: You will do a significant amount of reading and writing in various formats, in this course.
-Come to class prepared!
-There will be seven essays (four out-of class, three in-class) and a Writing Notebook, totaling a minimum of 8,000 words.
+Writing Assignments: You will do a significant amount of writing, in various formats, in this course.
+Writing assignments are designed to help you practice prewriting, organizing, writing, revising and editing.
+There will be seven essays (four out-of-class and three in-class) totaling a minimum of 8,000 words.
 This total will include one substantial re-write.
-Out-of-class essays must be typed (Times New Roman

-12 point font) and double-spaced, using MLA format.
-Peer editing workshops are an essential part of improving your writing.
-Essays without the peer edit drop a grade.
-Essays are expected on the due date: no late papers accepted.
+Out-of-class essays must be typed (Times New Roman 12 point font) and double-spaced, using MLA format.
+Essays are expected on the due date: late papers drop a grade for each day they are late.
 All essays must be completed to pass the course.